daavoo/pyntcloud/docs/filters_dev.rst

 This page contains usefull information for developers that want to modify / add content to the filters module.

+Before anithing, two big advices:

+- Use the existing filters as guideline.

+- Follow the general CONTRIBUTING GUIDELINES.

 The Big Picture
 ===============